SwinIoTLab/SenShaMart/README.md

 # Senshamart
-Senshamart is software to create a blockchain based Internet-of-Things (IoT) distributed system to share, search for, and pay for sensor data.
+Senshamart is a self-managed marketplace for sharing IoT sensors. it is based on a specialized semantic blockchain to ensure self-management for discovering, using, and paying for sensors' data.

 ## System Components